 Do you think there is value in having values?

-Have you ever paid a price for violating your own values?
+Have you ever paid a price for violating your core values?

 The lines are open!